 "Covenant Best Days" are days on which all students will be required to wear the Covenant Best uniform.
 Upper School students will be required to wear Covenant Best every Thursday of the school year.
 Grammar School students will wear Covenant Best the last school day Thursday of each month.
-All students are required to wear Covenant Best on the first day of the school year.
+All students are required to wear Covenant Best on the first day of the school year and Upper School students are required to wear it on the last day of school.
 See our online calendar for additional dates when Covenant Best is required and our Uniform Guidelines for specifics on the Covenant Best uniform.